project-chip/connectedhomeip/docs/VSCODE_DEVELOPMENT.md

 1. Git clone the main CHIP repository here:
    <https://github.com/project-chip/connectedhomeip>
-1. Launch Visual Studio Code, and open the cloned folder from
+1. Launch Visual Studio Code, and open the cloned folder from `File -> Open Folder...`
 1. Install the
    [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)
-   extension for Visual Studio Code, this extension allows you to use docker containers as a development backend.
+   extension for Visual Studio Code from `View -> Extensions`.
+This extension allows you to use docker containers as a development backend.
 1. Once this is installed, you'll be prompted to reload Visual Studio Code, do so
 1. At the bottom right of your Visual Studio Code window you should have a new